-The Group is a retailer and supplier of overseas manufactured tiles in Hong Kong and Macau, specialising in high-end European imported porcelain, ceramic and mosaic tiles.
-The Group bases its operations vastly on retail business of overseas manufactured tiles and, to a lesser extent, bathroom fixtures in Hong Kong.
-As at 31 March 2020, the Group operated 18 retail shops, all strategically located at prime retail locations in Hong Kong for home improvement, remodelling and furnishing materials.
-Apart from retail sale, the Group also supplies tile products on project basis for large-scale property development projects and residential and commercial property renovation projects principally in Hong Kong and Macau, and sells tiles and bathroom fixtures to distributors located in the PRC.
+The Group is a retailer and supplier of overseas manufactured tiles and bathroom fixtures in Hong Kong.
+The retail shops in Hong Kong are operated for home improvement, remodelling and furnishing materials.
+In addition to sales through retail shops, the Group also supplies tile and bathroom fixture products on project basis for large-scale property development projects and residential and commercial property renovation projects in Hong Kong and Macau, and sell tiles and bathroom fixtures to distributors in the PRC.